 Our revenues from financial services consist of interest income and annual service fees from secured loans in the form of entrusted loans, mortgage loans and unsecured loans, primarily to home buyers, real estate developers and other borrowers that meet our credit assessment requirements.

-We also derive revenues from other value-added services, including subscriptions to our information database, research reports, and total web solution services.
+We also derive revenues from other value-added services, including subscriptions to our information database and research reports.

 Cost of Revenues